gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

       - MATLAB Parallel Toolbox
       - Kristoffer's functional programming paradigm steps
 - IceGadgetron xml configs to get raw data and allow image database receipt
-- github ismrmrd mrd handling

-### If time permits
-- Physiological waveform handling with Gadgetron and MATLAB
-- Siemens pulse / ecg / breathing belt
-- Timestamping circuitry
+	- Hui's talk on where to place the emitter and injector functors in the ice chain

-## Conclusion
+## Conclusion / Acknowledements
-- Have built this with long term on-going collaboration with others.
+- I have been involved in Gadgetron since 2012, benefitting from and trying to encourage others.
+I would like to give special credit to Michael Hansen and Souheil Inati for the first version of Gadgetron Matlab and to David and Kristoffer for their fantastic external language interface re-engineering of the concept.
-- If you have Matlab knowledge and develop, please collaborate and feedback.
+- If you have Matlab or other knowledge and want to contribute to the future of Gadgetron development, please collaborate and give us feedback.
-- Hangouts every Friday, 3pm CET.
-Videoconference link posted on https://groups.google.com/forum/#!forum/gadgetron.
+- Developer hangouts are every Friday, 3pm CET.
+Videoconference links are posted on https://groups.google.com/forum/#!forum/gadgetron.